checkmateeerree/radar_MAPPSS/README.md

 ### 5

-1. Insert a micro USB cable (Debug) into the Baseboard
-2. Open Infineon Toolbox → XMCTM Flasher
+Open Infineon Toolbox → Radar GUI
-3. Check that Debugger Type is "SEGGER", otherwise go to: "Configurations" → "Setup", then set it to "SEGGER"
-4. Click on "Connect" → XMC4700-2048
+Go to "Device" → "Flash Firmware"

+Select "Sense2GoL Pulse" device from the dropdown list Select the Firmware to flash (e.g. D2GL_SC_FMCW.hex) Click on "Flash Firmware" button to start flashing the board Once finished, a "Successfully Flashed" popup message appears

 ## Now you are done with the hardware setup, let's move on to the arduino set up